warner/python-spake2/README.md

 will do the same.
 For each message that Alice sends, Bob will send a corresponding message.

-However, there are two roles in the SPAKE2 protocol, "P" and "Q".
+However, there are two roles in the SPAKE2 protocol, "A" and "B".
 The two sides must agree ahead of time which one will play which role (the messages they generate depend upon which side they play).
-For environments in which one piece of code always plays the same role, there are two separate classes `SPAKE2_P` and `SPAKE2_Q` to make this easier to set up.
+For environments in which one piece of code always plays the same role, there are two separate classes `SPAKE2_A` and `SPAKE2_B` to make this easier to set up.

 Each instance of a SPAKE2 protocol uses a set of shared parameters.
 These include a group, a generator, and a pair of arbitrary group elements.
 The